Tag Archives: witches

 Book Review: Coven, by Jennifer Dugan

-Finally, it had been so long I went to the website searching for the tour dates and was confounded to not be able to find anything listed.
-That is until a few days later, when I received the polite email from Bookish First reminding me not to forget to post my review.
+Finally, it had been so long that I went to the website searching for the tour dates and was confounded to be unable to find anything listed.
+That is until a few days later when I received a polite email from Bookish First reminding me not to forget to post my review.
 Oooooh, that’s where I signed up!
 Bookish First has no assigned dates; I could have reviewed Coven the day it arrived.
 So, I dived right in.

 coven cover